-Build a basic understanding of the value and uses of information systems for business operation, management decision making, and strategic advantage.
+This course will build a basic understanding of the value and uses of information systems for business operation, management decision making, and strategic advantage.
 Thus, it will provide students with an understanding of the ways in which they can utilize information systems as end user managers.
 It concentrates on providing the tools needed for mastery of the information systems concepts and terms that are important to end user managers.
 This course is designed for business students who are NOT information systems majors, but who expect to be managerial end users on information systems.

-BUS 515 Organization Behavior, Leadership, Development, and Change (3)
+BUS 515 Organization Behavior and Leadership (3)

 This course focuses on the relationships of individuals and groups within the organizational framework as it involves the nature, performance, and structure of organizational life.
-The course examines principles and methods in organizational development with special emphasis on leading and implementing successful change efforts in organizations.
+The course examines principles and methods in organizational behavior with special emphasis on integrating the Bible.